Lion's mane - Good for the brain?

-Lion's mane is a mushroom that got its fantastic name thanks to its unusual appearance, it looks like a white lion's mane!
-The Latin name for Lion's mane is Hericium erinaceus and is also known as Igelkottstaggsvamp in Swedish.
+Lion's mane is a mushroom that got its fantastic name due to its unusual appearance, namely that it looks like a white lion's mane!
+The Latin name for Lion's mane is Hericium erinaceus and is also known as Hedgehog mushroom in Swedish.

 Where does Lion's mane grow?

-Lion's mane mushroom grows wild in forests around the world and is known to grow on dead or dying trees, especially hardwoods such as oak and maple.
+Lion's mane mushroom grows wild in forests around the world and is known to grow on dead or dying trees, especially deciduous trees such as oak and maple.
 It also grows in Sweden but is unfortunately rare and therefore also protected here.
-It is also possible to grow Lion's mane for commercial use, such as for dietary supplements and food production, or for personal consumption.
-Cultivation enables control over environmental conditions and promotes reliable and sustainable production of the mushroom.
+It is also possible to cultivate Lion's mane for commercial use, such as for dietary supplements and food production, or personal consumption.
+Cultivation allows for control over environmental conditions and promotes reliable and sustainable production of the mushroom.

 Lion's mane nutritional content